wp-plugins/custom-content-by-country/readme.txt

 == Changelog ==

+= 2.1 =

+* FIXED: Bug with incomplete internationalisation functions.
+Will complete for a later release.

 = 2.0 =

 * UPDATED: the IP 2 Nation database to the version released 3rd June 2012.
 You will be prompted to run the database upgrade after the plugin is installed.